paldepind/dffptch/README.md

   are found in a single pass over both objects at the same time.
 * __Very small__ – Too many huge libraries claim to be lightweight!
 This one is not among them.
-By having a tight focus on its targeted use case and a carefull implementation dffptch.js is < 800B minified.
-Gzipped it's < 500KB.
+By having a tight focus on its targeted use case and a carefull implementation dffptch.js is barely 600B minified.
+Gzipped it's 420KB.
-* __Readable source code__ – Well commented and less than 70 sloc.
-It's
+* __Readable source code__ – Well commented and less than 50 sloc.
+UglifyJS2
-  slightly golfed but thanks to UglifyJS2 it can be kept to a minimum.
+  takes care of almost all golfing.
+* __Availability__: Available both as a CommonJS module, a AMD module and a plain old global export.